Atlantic blue marlin: Conservation

 The blue marlin is under intense pressure from longline fishing.
 In the Caribbean region alone, Japanese and Cuban fishermen annually take over a thousand tons.
 All vessels within 200 mi of the U.S. coastline are required to release any billfish caught.
 However, the survival rate of released fish is low because of damage during capture.

 Makaira nigricans is listed as a threatened species by the International Union for Conservation of Nature.
 In 2010, Greenpeace International added the blue marlin to its seafood red list.
+"The Greenpeace International seafood red list is a list of fish that are commonly sold in supermarkets around the world, and which have a very high risk of being sourced from unsustainable fisheries."

 Sport fishermen have been at the forefront of efforts to conserve blue marlin populations.
 The initial efforts to develop electronic tags for tracking highly migratory fish were carried out on marlin in Hawaii, in collaboration with anglers in the Hawaiian International Billfish Tournament.

-In popular culture
+In culture

 Both Zane Grey and Ernest Hemingway, who fished for blue marlin off the Florida Keys, The Bahamas, and most famously in Cuba, wrote extensively about their pursuit.

+The blue marlin is featured prominently on the obverse of the 5 Bermudian dollar note.

 In Hemingway's novella The Old Man and the Sea, a fisherman named Santiago battles a blue marlin for three days off the coast of Cuba.